bch0w/simutils/seisflows/tutorial/README.txt

     In [6]: workflow
     Out[6]: <seisflows3.workflow.inversion.Inversion at 0x2aab3bb20550>

-(3) We will use debug mode more in later tutorials.
+(5) We will use debug mode more in later tutorials.
 To exit just type exit() at each IPython prompt

     In [7]: exit()
     > exit()

-(4) Just so we have a blank slate to run our inversion, we will run the 'clean' command to get rid of all the created SeisFlows components
+(6) So that we have a blank slate to run our inversion, we will run the 'clean' command to get rid of all the created SeisFlows components

     $ sf clean